 As the plane slows, Major Cowan and Colonel Lassere open their cockpit windows and hang their arms out, and they drive down the pavement letting in some of that Wayne County air.

 Michael Graff is the writer-at-large for Our State magazine.
-His most recent stories were “It Takes an Orchestra” and “Maggie Valley” (December 2012).
+Find more of his archived stories here.